-Thousands of women who received transvaginal mesh implants to treat a conditions called pelvic organ prolapse (POP) and stress urinary incontinence (SUI) claim they weren’t warned that the devices could cause severe pain, organ damage and other complications.
+Thousands of women who received transvaginal mesh implants to treat conditions called pelvic organ prolapse (POP) and stress urinary incontinence (SUI) say they suffered severe pain, organ damage and other complications because of the devices.

 Since 2012, women who have sued companies over transvaginal mesh have won at least 20 verdicts in state and federal courts totaling around $300 million.
 By March 2017, multiple companies had settled thousands of claims for millions.

-At one time there were about 100,000 lawsuits pending in federal court before Judge Joseph R. Goodwin in West Virginia.
+At one time there were about 100,000 lawsuits pending in federal court before U.S. District Judge Joseph R. Goodwin in West Virginia.
 Many have settled, gone to trial or have been dismissed.
-But as of July 2018, more than 65,000 lawsuits were still awaiting some kind of action.

-In February 2012, the U.S. Judicial Panel on Multidistrict Litigation agreed to consolidate cases against three companies into MDLs in the Southern District of West Virginia, where one transvaginal mesh MDL already existed.
+In February 2012, the federal courts agreed to consolidate cases against three companies into MDLs in the Southern District of West Virginia, where one transvaginal mesh MDL already existed.